 You’re not going to walk into a Starbucks or local tea house and find kratom tea for sale.
 Most people buy kratom powder online and make their tea at home.
+And we now offer crushed leaf kratom to steep your own tea at home!
 We have a few recipes that you can choose from—try them out to see what works best for you.

 Different strains of kratom have different effects.
 Our Classic Red Bali Kratom Powder can have a noticeably mellow effect; Yellow Indo, on the other hand, can have a really uplifting effect.
 Most people feel the effects from their tea within a half hour of drinking it.

 Different strains also taste different when made into tea.
 You may want to try a couple of different varietals to find the one that’s perfect for you.
 Let’s dive into a few ways you can make your own kratom tea.